JordietYahii/bookiza/README.md

 ## What is Bookiza?

-Bookiza is an Open Source Book Writer's Framework that is designed to *simplify*, *press* and *publish* crazily beautiful, responsive and cross-platform ebooks using only the building-blocks of web: i.e. HTML, CSS and JS (Yeah JavaScript inside e-books.
-We got that for you!).
+Bookiza is an Open Source Book Writing Framework that is designed to *simplify* the rube-goldberg of book publishing.
+It helps you mint and *publish* crazily beautiful, responsive and cross-platform ebooks using only the building-blocks of web: i.e. HTML, CSS and JS (Yes we got JavaScript inside ebooks!).

 Our books look like books too, not some dumb website or a silly hyperlink to a petty file that people need to download in exchange of email.